The Weekenders (TV pilot): Reception

 Channel 4 have claimed to have liked The Weekenders and said they would have been willing to let Reeves and Mortimer do a full series, in exchange for a third series of Vic Reeves Big Night Out.
-However, Reeves and Mortimer were not willing to do another series, having performed the show on stage and on television for five years.
+However, Reeves and Mortimer were not willing to do another series of Vic Reeves Big Night Out, having performed the show on stage and on television for five years.
 As neither side was willing to compromise, a series was never commissioned.
 This rejection is considered to be one of the main factors for Reeves and Mortimer moving to the BBC, where they went on to create The Smell of Reeves and Mortimer in 1993, followed by Shooting Stars and Bang Bang, It's Reeves and Mortimer.

 The pilot is seen by fans as an experimental move for Reeves and Mortimer, as it allowed them to perform in a new format - though the duo would not write and perform in another sitcom until Catterick in 2004.

 As part of Channel 4's Funny Fortnight season, The Weekenders was repeated on Thursday 16 August 2012, preceded by a specially recorded introduction by Reeves and Mortimer.